ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.main`               - **Deprecated** Use main in package.json.
 * `common.materializeTab`     - if adapter supports > admin3 for the tab (materialize style)
 * `common.materialize`        - if adapter supports > admin3 (materialize style)
 * `common.messagebox`         - true if message box supported.
-Hence, the adapter can receive sendTo messages (used for email, pushover,...)
+If yes, the object system.adapter.&lt;adapter.name&gt&lt;adapter.instance&gt.messagebox will be created to send messges to adapter (used for email, pushover,...;
 * `common.messages`           - Conditional messages by update.
 See [Conditional messages](#conditional-messages) for details.
 * `common.mode`               - **mandatory** possible values see below
 * `common.name`               - **mandatory** name of adapter without "ioBroker."
 * `common.noConfig`           - [true/false] do not show configuration dialog for instance
 * `common.noIntro`            - never show instances of this adapter on Intro/Overview screen in the admin (like icons, widgets)
 * `common.noRepository`       - [true/false] if adapter delivered with initial installation or has own repository
-* `common.nogit`              - if true, no install from github directly is possible
+* `common.nogit`              - if true, no install from GitHub directly is possible
 * `common.nondeletable`       - [true/false] this adapter cannot be deleted or updated.
 It will be updated together with the controller.
 * `common.npmLibs`            - deprecated.
 Use package.json `dependencies`.
 * `common.onlyWWW`            - [true/false] say to controller, that adapter has only html files and no main.js, like rickshaw